7 Habits of People With Excellent Credit Scores

 Applying for several credit cards in a short period sends a signal that you may be a risky credit prospect.
 Each time a potential lender checks your credit, the action shows up on your report as an "inquiry" -- and the appearance of several inquiries at once can ding your credit score.
 (If you're shopping for a mortgage, auto loan or student loan, however, FICO ignores all inquiries that such lenders have made within the past 30 days.
 VantageScore counts auto loan and mortgage inquiries made within two weeks of one another as a single inquiry.)

-Having a mix of account types helps increase your score, and people with FICO scores of 800 or higher have a median 10 revolving credit lines on their credit reports, more than those with lower scores.
+Having a mix of account types helps increase your score.
 If you do open new credit cards regularly, Harzog recommends waiting at least six months between applications.

-Look for cards that reward your spending patterns.
+- Look for cards that reward your spending patterns.
 If you buy a lot of gas, for example, a card that pays 5% cash back on fuel purchases will serve you well.
 Cash-back cards often let you use the rewards you've accumulated as a statement credit toward purchases, lowering your bill.
 A card that carries an annual fee may be worthwhile, but first do the math to decide whether the rewards you earn will outweigh the fee.
 Some cards waive the annual fee for the first year, giving you time to determine whether the card works for you.
-(See Best Rewards Credit Cards for Your Wallet.)

 If you are just getting started with credit (or bouncing back from a bankruptcy or other serious delinquency), a secured card, which requires you to make a deposit as collateral, can help you build a credit history and score.
 Retailers may offer you enticing discounts if you sign up for their store credit cards, and retail cards are often easier to obtain than other cards.
 But keep in mind that both cards often come with low credit limits—meaning that your credit utilization could easily push past the recommended 30% mark when you use the card to make purchases.